 Born on June 30, 1966, in Brownsville, Brooklyn, Tyson had a troubled childhood.
 He never knew his birth father, Purcell Tyson.
 His step-father, Jimmy Kirkpatrick, walked out on the family when Tyson was born.

-The youngest of three siblings, Tyson was often neglected at home, and spent a large amount of his time outdoors.
-Being from a rough neighbourhood, Tyson got into a lot of fights as a child, usually against bullies who made fun of his high pitched voice and lisp.
+The youngest of three siblings, Tyson was often neglected at home and spent a large amount of his time outdoors.
+Being from a rough neighborhood, Tyson got into a lot of fights as a child, usually against bullies who made fun of his high-pitched voice and lisp.
 By the age of 13, he had been arrested 38 times.

-As a young teenager, Tyson’s boxing ability was discovered by Juvenile detention counsellor Bobby Stewart, who was also a former boxer.
-Stewart trained him initially, before introducing him to Christopher “Cus” D’amato.
-D’amato, who was initially Tyson’s trainer, also became a father figure, and his legal guardian when his mother passed away in 1982.
-It was with D’amato that Tyson really started working out, and training to become the legend he is today.
+As a young teenager, Tyson’s boxing ability was discovered by Juvenile detention counselor Bobby Stewart, who was also a former boxer.
+Stewart trained him initially before introducing him to Christopher “Cus” D’amato.
+D’amato, who was initially Tyson’s trainer, also became a father figure and his legal guardian when his mother passed away in 1982.
+It was with D’amato that Tyson really started working out and training to become the legend he is today.

 Before Mike Tyson became a household name, he was just a kid from Brooklyn.
 He trained obsessively to become the boxer he is.
 With one of the most brutal workout regimes, Iron Mike built his iron body rep by rep.